suryadwd/ROLEBASE-AUTH-FRONEND/README.md

 This project uses the **App Router** (`app/`) structure introduced in Next.js 13+.

 Below is a list of routes and their functionalities.
+While the backend is not deployed yet and will be deployed soon
 ---

 ## 🔐 Auth Routes